James Franco’s Carefully Worded Denial Of Sexual Misconduct Claims Raises Lots Of Questions

 James Franco had less than a day to bask in his Golden Globes victory–he won Best Actor in a Comedy for his role in The Disaster Artist–before the headlines that have become all too familiar zeroed in on him.

 Like almost everyone attending the Golden Globes, the actor wore a Time’s Up pin to lend support to the surging anti-sexual harassment movement.
 His pin struck some people as hypocritical, including actor Ally Sheedy, who wrote (and later deleted) a cryptic tweet linking Franco to her decision to leave Hollywood and suggesting his presence at the Globes was inappropriate.
 (Franco directed Sheedy in a 2011 off-Broadway play but there is no on-record rancor between them.)
 Around the same time, actor Violet Paley, who once dated Franco, wrote a far more damning message, accusing the actor of pushing her “head down in a car toward [his] exposed penis” and hitting on her 17-year-old friend.
-These accusations received wide attention throughout the day Monday, and by Tuesday night, The New York Times had canceled an event with him, and he found himself having to discuss the allegations on Late Show with Stephen Colbert.
+Another actor, Sarah Tither-Kaplan, also suggested on Twitter that Franco had exploited her in nude scenes for his films.
+These accusations received wide attention throughout the day Monday, and by Tuesday night, The New York Times had canceled an event with Franco, who then found himself having to discuss the allegations on Late Show with Stephen Colbert.
 The light-speed reaction to accusations that arrive without a well-sourced exposé reveals the evolving nature of the #MeToo movement.

 Franco’s interaction with Colbert was far less adversarial than John Oliver’s confrontation with Dustin Hoffman last month.
 For one thing, this portion of the interview started off with Colbert mentioning that he’d asked Franco backstage if he would be up for talking about it on the air.
 So Franco was ready (and perhaps coached) to engage meaningfully with the tough subject matter.
 (Compare that to where we were around last year’s Golden Globes, when Casey Affleck was repeatedly allowed to deflect questions about his own alleged abuse of women.)

-Note: UPDATE: Since Fast Company published the below post, The Los Angeles Times has put out an in-depth exposé on James Franco in which five women accuse him of inappropriate or sexually exploitative behavior.